EmilDohne/compressed-image/docs/index.rst

 ``compressed-image`` is a library for reading, storing and modifying images and channels as compressed in-memory buffers allowing for very memory-efficient representations of these.
-This library acts as a stop-gap between storing images purely in-memory and reading them from disk.
+This library acts as a stop-gap between storing images purely in-memory and reading them from disk on-demand.

 It trades a bit of performance for significantly lower memory usage.
 For more detailed information please have a look at the benchmark section :ref:`cimg_benchmarks`